nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Finding contacts: `findcontact`

-Finds and lists all contacts in address book whose name contains any of the argument keywords.
+Finds and lists all contacts in SIASA whose name contains any of the argument keywords.

 Format: `findcontact KEYWORD`
 * Keyword matching is case-insensitive.

 Example:
-* `findcontact john` returns a list with all the contacts containing the name john.
+* `findcontact john bob` returns a list with all the contacts containing the word "john" or "bob".

 #### Show Expired/Expiring Policies: `expiringpolicy`